dtrelogan/react-formstate/docs/howItWorks.md

 </Form>
 ```

-react-formstate generates an appropriate "fieldState" prop and a change handler for each input.
+for each input, react-formstate generates an appropriate "fieldState" prop and a change handler.

 (typically you'll want to coerce values to strings, but not always.)